ingridsfd/Ingrid-core-code-from-scratch-readme/EXERCISES README/Week7.md

 ```

 8. [x] ✨Complete your 4th Core Challenge.
 This is one of the requirements for the certification, where you'll boost your dev professional-brand.

-# Extra (It is not mandatory for the Readme) ⭐
-8. [ ] Menu exercise, using Typescript